-Skyline Queenstown is investing $60 million into a significant upgrade and expansion of its facilities – a one in 30-year project.
+Skyline Queenstown is investing in a significant upgrade and expansion of its facilities – a one in 30-year project.

 Proposed developments include:

-- Expand the number of seats in Stratosfare Restaurant & Bar from 330 to 650 in a flexible configuration for multiple dining options
+- Expand the number of seats in Stratosfare Restaurant & Bar to a flexible configuration for multiple dining options.

-- Expand the viewing deck from 68sq m to 526sq m
+- Expand the viewing deck from 68sqm to 486sqm.

-- Almost double the capacity for conferences to cater for up to 770 delegates.
+- Almost double the capacity for conferences to cater to more than 700 delegates.